 Definitions

-FAR 2.101 establishes the official definitions for key acquisition terms, ensuring consistency and clarity across all federal contracting activities.
+FAR 2.101 establishes the official definitions for key acquisition terms, ensuring consistent interpretation and application across all federal contracts unless otherwise specified.

 Overview

-FAR 2.101 provides the official definitions for key terms used throughout the Federal Acquisition Regulation (FAR).
+FAR 2.101 provides the official definitions for key terms and phrases used throughout the Federal Acquisition Regulation (FAR).
 These definitions establish a common language for government contracting, ensuring consistency and clarity in interpretation and application.
-The section specifies that unless a different meaning is required by context or provided elsewhere in the FAR, the definitions here apply universally.
-Cross-references are included when terms are defined differently in other FAR parts.
+Unless a term is defined differently in a specific FAR part, subpart, or section, the definitions in 2.101 apply universally across all federal acquisition activities.
+This section is foundational for understanding the precise meaning of terms critical to contract formation, administration, and compliance.

 Key Rules